“It's like we're in Wuhan” - Bandera County Courier

 “It's like we're in Wuhan”

 The Lombard town of Codogno near Milan resembled a ghost town on Saturday.
-Because of several Corona cases, shops, restaurants, bars and even the churches remained closed.
+Due to several Corona cases, shops, restaurants, bars and even the churches remained closed.
 The authorities have banned all public events and asked their citizens to stay at home and refrain from “social contacts”.

 The railway company Trenord left its trains in the 15.
-000 Small town no longer stopping.
-Schools will be closed next week, the week-long carnival is canceled.
+000 No more stopping small town population.
+Schools will be closed next week, the week-long carnival has been canceled.

 “In Codogno there is no human soul on the street anymore.
 It's like we're in Wuhan, ”a resident told Italian state television.

 Similar measures to Codogno have been taken by the authorities for nine other cities in Lombardy, which also report people who were infected with the corona virus.
 All affected towns have been declared a “red zone”.
-Of the quarantine measures yesterday, a total of around 50.
-000 People affected, tendency to increase rapidly.
+Of the quarantine measures yesterday, a total of around 15.
+000 People affected, tendency rising rapidly.

+On Sunday the Veneto region announced that the Venice Carnival will be canceled , There had previously been reports of two diseases in the city.

-The health authorities of Lombardy have until Saturday evening alone 46 infected people reported that there were twelve in the Veneto region.
-All over Italy there are more than 60 reported cases.
-A day earlier 15 cases had been reported in Lombardy and two in Veneto , A total of 250 other people were under observation as suspected cases.
+Lombardy health authorities have until Sunday morning alone 89 infected persons reported, there were twelve in the Veneto region.
+All over Italy – as of Sunday morning – more than 100 reported cases.
+In total 250 other people were suspected Observation.

-Italy had the second death on Saturday registered by the corona virus – the victim is an 75 year old Italian.
-The day before, a 78 – year old man had died of the virus – as the first European victim.
+Italy registered the second coronavirus death on Saturday – the victim is a 75 – year old Italian.
+The day before there was a 78 – year old man died of the virus – the first European victim.
 According to Minister of Health Roberto Speranza, the man had been treated for another illness ten days ago in a hospital in the Veneto region.

 “Paziente zero” – patient zero

 To prevent possible hysteria, Prime Minister Giuseppe Conte personally addressed the citizens on television : “We want to reassure the population.
-We have quarantined all people who have come into contact with the infected people, ”said the Prime Minister after a crisis meeting with Minister of Health Speranza and Chief of Defense Angelo Borrelli.
+We have quarantined all people who have come into contact with the infected people, “said the Prime Minister after a crisis meeting with Minister of Health Speranza and Head of Civil Protection Angelo Borrelli.

-Codogno is the home of the alleged “paziente zero”, the first patient to be diagnosed with the coronavirus in Italy.
+Codogno is the home of the alleged “paziente zero”, the first patient who was diagnosed with the coronavirus in Italy.
 The 38 year old man is in the intensive care unit of the local hospital.

 His pregnant wife also has symptoms.
-In a race against time, the authorities try to identify all persons with whom the first patient could have been in contact – an almost impossible task: The 38 – year-old was an enthusiastic hobby athlete and had participated in several competitions before the first symptoms of the disease appeared.
+In a race against time, the authorities try to identify all persons with whom the first patient could have been in contact – an almost impossible task: The 38 – year-old was an enthusiastic hobby athlete and had before the first symptoms of the disease appeared participated in several competitions.

 He often visited a bar with friends, where he may have infected the waitress.
 According to media reports, the woman who died yesterday had probably had several detours in contact with the “paziente zero”.

-Another possible source of infection were calculated Medical practices and hospitals.
+Another possible source of infection had been medical practices and hospitals.
 Yesterday it was reported that a doctor with his own practice and his wife, a pediatrician, had contracted the coronavirus.
 The authorities fear that dozens of patients may have contracted the two doctors.

-Due to a possible spread of the coronavirus, a hospital in Schiavonia near Padua was closed on Friday evening: 300 Patients and 150 doctors and nurses may enter the building do not leave for now.
+Due to a possible spread of the coronavirus, a hospital in Schiavonia near Padua was closed on Friday evening: 300 patients and 150 Doctors and nurses may not leave the building for the time being.
 The first cases of corona in the Veneto region had previously been identified in the hospital.

+In Lombardy and in Veneto all sporting events were canceled for Sunday.
+Three Serie A games between Inter Milan and Sampdoria Genoa and between Hellas Verona and Cagliari Calcio are also affected.
+The game Atalanta Bergamo against Sassuolo was also postponed indefinitely.
+In the afternoon, the second division match between Ascoli Calcio and US Cremonese had already been canceled.

+In Milan, fashion tsar Giorgio Armani announced in an interview with the Ansa agency that his fashion show planned for Sunday was going to be held empty-handed will.
+The show as part of the fashion week will only be seen as a live stream to minimize the risk of infection with the virus.

 How the virus got to northern Italy is still unclear.
 The only thing that is certain is that for once the Italian authorities can hardly be accused of sloppiness.
 Italy was the first country in the EU to cancel all flights from China in January, causing the anger of the Chinese leadership.
 The reaction is exaggerated, fosters hysteria and hurts economic relations, Beijing said.

-Also in January the Italian government blocked a cruise ship with 6000 people on board in front of Civitavecchia because of two people were ill on the ship.
-Only when it turned out to be normal flu cases were the passengers allowed to delay 24 Go ashore for hours.
+Also in January the Italian government had a cruise ship with 6000 People on board in front of Civitavecchia blocked because two people were ill on the ship.
+Only when it turned out to be normal flu cases were the passengers allowed to delay 24 hours ashore. (with dpa)